zenml-io/zenml/docs/book/guides/low-level-api/chapter-4.md

 Step `sklearn_evaluator` has finished in 0.191s.
 ```

-Note that the `importer` and `mnist` steps are now a **100x** faster.
+Note that the `importer` and `mnist` steps are now **100x** faster.
 This is because we have not changed the pipeline at all, and just made another run with different functions.
 So ZenML caches these steps and skips straight to the new trainer and evaluator.

 ## Inspect